Life on the Fast Lane: Plot

-After forgetting Marge's 34th birthday, Homer rushes to the Springfield Mall, where he buys a bowling ball for himself and disguises it as her gift.
-Patty and Selma treat Marge to a birthday dinner at the Singing Sirloin, where Bart gives her French perfume and Lisa presents a macaroni-and-glue portrait of her mother as the Mona Lisa.
-Marge is pleased with both gifts because her children made her feel loved and special on her birthday.
-As Homer presents the bowling ball to her, it bursts through its box and squashes her birthday cake.
-Marge calls Homer out for offending her with a gift for himself, pointing out that she has never gone bowling in her life and that the ball is inscribed with his name.
+After forgetting Marge's 34th birthday, Homer rushes to the Springfield Mall, where he buys a bowling ball with his inscribed name for himself and disguises it as her gift.
+At her birthday dinner, Marge is pleased with Bart and Lisa's gifts for her—a bottle of French perfume and a macaroni-and-glue portrait of her as the Mona Lisa respectively.
+As Homer presents the bowling ball to her, it breaks through the bottom of its box and squashes her birthday cake.
+Offended, Marge calls Homer out for giving her a gift for himself, pointing out that she has never gone bowling in her life and that the ball is inscribed with his name.

 Determined to learn how to bowl to spite Homer, Marge visits Barney's Bowl-A-Rama.
-While there, she meets a French bowling instructor named Jacques who offers to give her lessons.
-After several lessons, Jacques and Marge agree to meet for brunch.

-Their brunch goes well until they see Helen Lovejoy, the gossipy preacher's wife, who seems delighted to find Marge with a man other than her husband.
+While there, she meets a French bowling instructor named Jacques, who develops an infatuation with her and offers to give her lessons.
+After several lessons, Jacques and Marge agree to meet for brunch, which goes well until they see Helen Lovejoy, the gossipy preacher's wife, who seems delighted to find Marge with a man other than her husband.
 After deflecting Helen's prying by feigning a discussion of bowling theory, Jacques asks Marge to meet him the next day at his apartment, causing her to faint.
 While unconscious, she sees herself dancing with Jacques in his luxurious, bowling-themed apartment.
-When Marge regains consciousness after her romantic fantasy, she accepts Jacques's invitation.
+Regaining consciousness after her romantic fantasy, Marge accepts Jacques's invitation.

 Meanwhile, Homer finds the personalized bowling glove Jacques gave Marge and realizes he may lose her to another man.
 Soon Bart realizes Lisa's suspicion that their parents are drifting apart is true.
 Bart advises Homer to keep quiet about Marge's suspected affair to avoid making things worse.

 Marge leaves for her rendezvous with Jacques but remembers her lifetime commitment to Homer during the drive.
-She comes to a fork in the road: one way leads to the Springfield Nuclear Power Plant, the other to Jacques's apartment.
+She comes to a fork in the road, between the Springfield Nuclear Power Plant and Jacques's apartment.
 After agonizing over her decision, Marge surprises a distraught Homer at the plant and kisses him warmly.
-An ecstatic Homer temporarily abandons his work post and takes Marge to the backseat of his car.
+An ecstatic Homer abandons his work post for ten minutes and takes Marge to the backseat of his car.